Somebody Tried to Hide a Backdoor in a Popular JavaScript npm Package - Slashdot

 .NET stuff but Linux makes a better example.

+That's different!
+We do that through the command line so we know it's secure.

-And that's why we can't have nice things (Score:1)
+And that's why we can't have nice things (Score:5, Insightful)

 As a Dev NOT working with JS and NPM: Given the vast number of packages on NPM https://developers.slashdot.org/story/17/01/14/0222245/nodejss-npm-is-now-the-largest-package-registry-in-the-world I'd wager a pretty penny there are more foul packages out there.